eProsima/Micro-XRCE-DDS-docs/docs/quickstart.rst

 This page shows you how to get started with the *Micro RTPS Client* development.

-We will go step by step on one of our Client examples using ShapesDemo.
+We will go step by step on one of our Client examples using `ShapesDemo. <https://github.com/eProsima/ShapesDemo>`_

 If you want to jump straight to the code go to :ref:`quick_start_code`.

 First, you need to have on your system:

  - FastRTPS
+ - ShapesDemo.
  - Micro RTPS Client
  - Micro RTPS Agent